FoteinosMerg/ESSIF-Lab/index.md

 ### SSI Tech API Layer

-[pg.
-15]
+Specifies calls from Issuer, Wallet, Verifier and Holder to crypto modules.
+Its standardization is outside the scope of ESSIF-Lab.

 ### SSI Protocols and Crypto Layer

-The set of underlying crypto libraries used in the implementation of SSI roles (Issuer, Wallet, Verifier, Holder).
+The set of underlying crypto libraries used in the implementation of SSI roles.

 * __Credential related technologies__: e.g., X.509, OIDC, BlockCerts etc.
 * __Secure communication technologies__: Mechanisms for component